HenryAD0/csaFinalProj/FantasyBasketballBot/README.md

    ```

 ## Dependencies
-- Java 11 or higher
+- Java 21 or higher
 - Maven
 - Deeplearning4j (for machine learning functionalities)
+- Gson (for JSON file handling)

 ## Contributing
 Contributions are welcome!
 Please submit a pull request or open an issue for any enhancements or bug fixes.